 See the Alzheimer's Association response -- Alzheimer's Association on Rember -- Dr William Thies

-Bob DeMarco is the Founder and Editor of the Alzheimer's Reading Room.
-Bob is a recognized Influencer, speaker, and expert in the Alzheimer's and Dementia Community Worldwide.
+Bob DeMarco is the Founder of the Alzheimer's Reading Room (ARR).
+Bob is a recognized expert, writer, speaker, and influencer in the Alzheimer's and Dementia Community worldwide.
+The ARR Knowledge Base contains more than 4,900 articles and 368,000 links.
 Bob lives in Delray Beach, FL.